hemmer54/lime-bit/README.md

 Lime-Bit is a Rust desktop BitTorrent/download client built with GPUI and [`gosh-dl`](https://github.com/goshitsarch-eng/gosh-dl).
-It is currently an early-stage beta focused on real torrent transfers, persistence, diagnostics, and a compact dark green/lime interface.
+It is currently an early-stage beta focused on torrent transfers, persistence, diagnostics, and a compact dark green/lime interface.

 > **Beta software:** test with non-critical data.
 The torrent engine currently